Computing Threshold Budgets in Discrete-Bidding Games: Preliminaries

 \subsection{Concurrent games}

 We define the formal semantics of bidding games via two-player {\em concurrent games}~\cite{AHK02}.
 Intuitively, a concurrent game proceeds as follows.
 A token is placed on a vertex of a graph.
 In each turn, both players concurrently select actions, and their joint actions determine the next position of the token.
 The outcome of a game is an infinite path.
 A game is accompanied by an objective, which specifies which plays are winning for \PO.
-We focus on reachability and parity objectives, which we define later in this section.
+In this paper, we will consider {\em reachability} and {\em parity} objectives.

 Formally, a concurrent game is played on an {\em arena} $\zug{A, Q, \lambda, \delta}$, where $A$ is a finite non-empty set of actions, $Q$ is a finite non-empty set of states (in order to differentiate, we use ``states'' or ``configurations'' in concurrent games and ``vertices'' in bidding games), the function $\lambda: Q \times \set{1,2} \rightarrow 2^A \setminus \{\emptyset\}$ specifies the allowed actions for \PLi in vertex $v$, and the transition function is $\delta: Q \times A \times A \rightarrow Q$.
 Suppose that the token is placed on a state $q \in Q$ and, for $i \in \set{1,2}$, \PLi chooses action $a_i \in \lambda(q, i)$.
 Then, the token moves to $\delta(q, a_1, a_2)$.
 For $q,q' \in Q$, we call $q'$ a {\em neighbor} of $q$ if there is a pair of actions $\zug{a_1,a_2} \in \lambda(q, 1) \times \lambda(q, 2)$ with $q' = \delta(q, a_1, a_2)$.
 We denote the neighbors of $q$ by $N(q) \subseteq Q$.